thewca/wca-regulations/wca-regulations.md

         - A1a4) The competitor must end each solve within the time limit.
 If a competitor reaches the time limit for a solve/round, the judge stops the attempt immediately and records the result as DNF.
 Exception: Multiple Blindfolded Solving (see [Regulation H1b1](regulations:regulation:H1b1)).
         - A1a5) A solve is considered to meet the time limit if and only if the final result, after any time penalties are applied, is less than the time limit.
 Exception: Multiple Blindfolded Solving (see [Regulation H1b1](regulations:regulation:H1b1)).
     - A1b) If the time limit for a solve is greater than 10 minutes, a stopwatch must be used for timekeeping.
         - A1b1) For events with inspection, a Stackmat timer must be used in addition to the stopwatch.
-For events without inspection where the competitor is expected to exceed 10 minutes, use of the Stackmat is optional.
+For events without inspection where the competitor is expected to exceed 10 minutes, use of the Stackmat timer is optional.
         - A1b2) If a time from the Stackmat timer is available, it is the original recorded time.
 Otherwise, the stopwatch time is the original recorded time.
     - A1c) A competitor participating in an event must be able to fulfill the event's requirements (e.g. know how to solve the puzzle).
 A competitor competing with expectation of a DNF result may be disqualified from the event, at the discretion of the WCA Delegate.
 - A2) Scrambling: